akiarie/yacc/README.md

 _This repo contains an implementation of Yacc that generates its own parser, but is extremely limited in its feature set.
 I was so excited when it worked, that I moved on to the next thing without properly documenting it.
-I hope to document it fully at some point in the next few weeks._
+I hope to document it fully at some point in the future._

 By _self-hosting_ I mean that the parser for the [Yacc input langauge](https://www.cs.utexas.edu/users/novak/yaccpaper.htm) is hardcoded